gentaiscool/code-switching-papers/README.md

 # Code-switching Research Resources
-This is the list of important papers on computational linguistic approaches to code-switching research.
+This is the list of important tutorials, workshops, papers, and resources on computational linguistic approaches to code-switching research.
 The list will be updated over the time.
-You are welcome to send a pull request for updating the list 🚀
+You are welcome to send a pull request for updating the list and be one of the contributors! 🚀

+📌 I plan to collect theses and books on code-switching and list them here.
+If you have one, don't hesitate to contact me or send a pull request!

-## 📔 Tutorial
+## 📔 Tutorials
 There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can check the following <a href="https://genius1237.github.io/emnlp19_tut/">link</a>.

 ## 🏫 Workshops